YusufCaymazZ/meovis/README.md

 - Presenting your ML outputs to non-technical stakeholders in a meaningful way
 - Advanced model analytics and insights

-All of this, with a dash of charm and the curiosity of our mascot — **Echo the cat**
+All of this, with a dash of charm and the curiosity of our mascot — **Echo the cat.**

 ---